python/devguide/communication.rst

-This forum has different categories and most core development discussions take place in the open forum categories for `PEPs`_ and `Core Development`_ (These are the Discourse equivalents to the python-dev mailing list).
+This forum has different categories and most core development discussions take place in the open forum categories for `PEPs`_ and `Core Development`_ (these are the Discourse equivalents to the python-dev mailing list).
 All categories are open for users to read and post with the exception of the Committers category.